NorthernWidget-Skunkworks/Project-Walrus/README.md

 To install firmware on the Walrus, you use the [2x3-pin ICSP (also called ISP) header](https://www.digikey.com/product-detail/en/3m/929665-09-03-I/3M156313-06-ND/681796) with a special device called an "in-circuit system programmer" (or just "in-system programmer; yup, that's what the acronym stands for).

-Many devices exist to upload a bootloader including:
+Many devices exist to upload firmware, including:
 * The official [AVR ISP mkII](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-42093-AVR-ISP-mkII_UserGuide.pdf) (no longer produced but available used)
 * Using an [Arduino as an ISP](https://www.arduino.cc/en/tutorial/arduinoISP)
 * The versatile [Olimex AVR-ISP-MK2](https://www.olimex.com/Products/AVR/Programmers/AVR-ISP-MK2/open-source-hardware)